Should I Call My Insurance After a Fender Bender?

 You can best protect your rights by always notifying your insurer of an accident, even one that appears minor.
 You likely have a contractual obligation to provide notice within a reasonable time anyway– because even the most minimal accidents can result in bodily injury or repair bills.

-You have the right to speak with an attorney regardless of who caused the accident, and you should take advantage of that right, especially before offering any statements to an insurance company.
+You have the right to speak with a personal injury attorney regardless of who caused the accident, and you should take advantage of that right, especially before offering any statements to an insurance company.

 Contractual obligation to inform New York insurance company